The coronavirus outbreak is a rapidly developing situation and the most up-to-date information for people in the UK can be found on the NHS website.

 Follow the advice at your workplace

-Each workplace will have its own rules, so make sure to follow these.
+Each workplace has its own rules, so make sure to follow them.
 You should only be going back to work if your workplace is COVID-secure.
-Read about what a COVID-secure workplace looks like.
+Find out what a COVID-secure workplace looks like.

-The coronavirus outbreak has been difficult for everyone – your life may have been affected a little, or it may have been affected a lot.
+The coronavirus outbreak is difficult for everyone – your life may have been affected a little, or it may have been affected a lot.
 Over the last few months, you may have felt worried, lonely, stressed, anxious or bored.

 Here are some suggestions that might help your health and wellbeing:

 Try to keep active